MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 25.Select **OK**, and then right-click the project to open the context menu and
     select **Build**.

-> Currently the provided lab environment errors out here.

-# Exercise 2: Test a data entity in SQL Server Management Studio and as OData
+## Exercise 2: Test a data entity in SQL Server Management Studio and as OData

 To test your new data entity in SQL Server Management Studio and as OData: